7379 Squire Ct

 There is a large play-on train with shovels for shoveling coal.
 When it’s busy – the shovels can be hard to come by.

 ❄️❄️❄️Take some coins or dollar bills for the ride on mini train ride!
 A two kid train goes around on a tiny track within this play area.
 Kids should be able to sit well and independently to ride this.
-My 16 month old was ok on it. ❄️❄️❄️
+This little train is good for age toddler to 6. ❄️❄️❄️

 Family bathrooms located in the big play area.
 Easily fits a stroller.
 Clean with changing tables.